MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-report-themes.md

 > [!NOTE]
 > You can only apply themes in Power BI Desktop.
 You can't apply themes to existing reports within the Power BI service.

-### Built-in report themes
+### Apply a built-in report theme

-To select from the available built-in report themes:
+Follow these steps to select from the available built-in report themes.
+See the [Built-in report themes](#built-in-report-themes) table for the default color sequence for each theme.

 1. On the **View** ribbon, select the dropdown arrow next to **Themes** .